React Server Components: The Future of Seamless Rendering

 • Can return serialized component trees to the client.

-The client then receives a stream of HTML and React component metadata, which React hydrates incrementally using the React 18 concurrent renderer2.
+The client then receives a stream of HTML and React component metadata, which React hydrates incrementally using the concurrent renderer introduced in React 18 and built upon in React 192.

 How It Works in Practice